DONATE

 Super School of Five

-This project introduces five superhero characters to encourage school children to wash their hands and face.
+This project introduced five superhero characters to encourage school children to wash their hands and face.

-Sightsavers is working with Unilever and Lifebuoy on a flagship programme in Africa that aims to prevent childhood blindness and help eliminate trachoma.
+Sightsavers worked with Unilever and Lifebuoy on a flagship programme in Africa that aimed to prevent childhood blindness and eliminate trachoma.

 The infectious eye disease is spread through contact with hands, clothing and infected flies.
 About 1.5 million people are blind or visually impaired because of it.

-Sightsavers' Geordie Woods explains how the programme has made a huge difference to hygiene in schools.
+Sightsavers' Geordie Woods explains how the programme made a huge difference to hygiene in schools.

 Read the blog